 University debt in the US is increasing annually at 12 per cent per year with the report attributing gross financial mismanagement and a lack of sustainable business models as two damaging factors.

 The report also warns that fallout won’t be confined to just college campuses as the effects ripple through university towns and cities.
-The socioeconomic impacts on places like Pullman; home to Washington State University has a population of 30,000 residents, 24,000 of those being students or school employees.

 In the past four years, the decrease in public funding has forced the university to eliminate more than a tenth of its workforce.
 This has lead to a 20-year low drop in house prices in part because laid-off workers moved away.
 Students are also spending less and the city’s sales-tax revenue fell by 15%.
 In response, the city this year slashed its budget by 6%.